2022 Wikimedia Foundation actions against MENA Wikipedians

-On December 6, 2022, the Wikimedia Foundation took a series of measures against Arabic Wikipedia and Persian Wikipedia contributors in the Middle East and North Africa (MENA) region, which resulted in a total of 16 users being globally banned, including seven administrators of Arabic Wikipedia.
+On December 6, 2022, the Wikimedia Foundation took a series of measures against Arabic Wikipedia and Persian Wikipedia contributors in the Middle East and North Africa (MENA) region, which resulted in a total of 16 users being globally banned, (Note: A global ban is the formal revocation of editing and other access privileges across all projects operated by the WMF.
+It may be issued either by community consensus or by a unilateral decision of the WMF.) including seven administrators of Arabic Wikipedia.
 The Wikimedia Foundation stated that the Wikipedians were engaged in conflict-of-interest propaganda, while the human rights organization Democracy for the Arab World Now accused the Wikipedians of being controlled by the government of Saudi Arabia, and the action was related to the sentencing of two Arabic Wikipedians to 32 and 8 years respectively in Saudi Arabia in 2020.

 Background

 Osama Khalid (left) and Ziyad al-Sofiani (right), former administrators of the Arabic Wikipedia arrested by the Saudi Arabian government.
-Al-Sofiani was later released in 2025.
+Al-Sofiani was later released around 11 March 2025.

-In September 2020, the Saudi Arabian government arrested Osama Khalid and Ziyad al-Sofiani, former administrators of the Arabic Wikipedia, on the same day, charging them with 'dominating public opinion' and 'violating public morals'.
+In September 2020, the Saudi Arabian government arrested Osama Khalid and Ziyad al-Sofiani, former administrators of the Arabic Wikipedia, on the same day, charging them with "dominating public opinion" and "violating public morals".
 The country's Specialized Criminal Court for prosecuting political prisoners sentenced them to five and eight years in prison, respectively, in Riyadh's Al-Ha'ir prison.
 In September 2022, the Specialized Criminal Court increased Khalid's sentence to 32 years on the same charges.